-A common concern is that newly protected land will have lower taxable value or will be removed from the tax rolls altogether if the owner is tax exempt, which would reduce the total municipal property tax base.
+A common concern is that newly protected land will have lower taxable value or will be 150 removed from the tax rolls altogether if the owner is tax exempt, which would reduce the total municipal property tax base.
 If expected expenditures and other revenues are constant, such a reduction in the property tax base would require an increase in the property tax rate to raise the same total property tax revenues.

 On the other hand, land protection can create amenity value which may boost nearby property values or the desirability of a municipality as a place to live and property values in the municipality as a whole (Lang 2018; Vandegrift and Lahr 2011; Anderson and West 2006; Irwin 2002).
 Amenity-driven property value growth can increase the local property tax base and reduce the need to raise property tax rates or even lead to lower tax rates.
-Land protection may also attract new amenity-based development in nearby areas if developable land is available, potentially growing the tax base (Davis and Hansen 2011; Wade and Theobald 2010; Radeloff et al., 2010).
-In addition, land protection may create opportunities for recreation-based economic activity (e.g., Walls et al., 2020; Sims et al., 2019; Chen et al., 2016; Rasker et al., 2013), increasing other revenue sources for a municipality.
+Land protection may also attract new amenity-based development in nearby areas if developable land is available,

+160 potentially growing the tax base (Davis and Hansen 2011; Wade and Theobald 2010; Radeloff et al. 2010).
+In addition, land protection may create opportunities for recreation-based economic activity (e.g., Walls, Lee and Ashenfarb 2020; Sims et al. 2019; Chen, Lewis and Weber 2016; Rasker, Gude and Delorey 2013), increasing other revenue sources for a municipality.
 Finally, the cost of services may be lower for undeveloped than developed land.
 Preventing land from being developed may reduce current or future revenues but may also keep expected expenditures low by limiting service needs, reducing pressures on property tax rate growth over time (Murray and Catanzaro 2019; Kotchen and Schulte 2009).